vingojw/learngit/readme.txt

-git is a distributed version control system.啊 git is free software
+Git is a distributed version control system.
+Git is free software distributed under the GPL.